deanishe/alfred-workflow/README.md

 ### Extending sys.path ###

-If your workflow has other dependencies, you can install this in a subdirectory and add it to `sys.path` by passing the `libraries=['dir/path/1', 'dir/path/2', ...]` argument to `Workflow()`.
+If your workflow has other dependencies, you can install these in a subdirectory and add it to `sys.path` by passing the `libraries=['dir/path/1', 'dir/path/2', ...]` argument to `Workflow()`.
 This will only work if you're initialising `Workflow` *before* performing imports.

 ### Logging ###